iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 <exercise>
 Write the following expression in the Clojure prefix syntax: $(2 * 3) + 4$.
-Try evaluating it in the interactive session.
+Try evaluating it in the REPL.
 The result should be 10.
 </exercise>

 <exercise>
 Write the expression $3 + 4 + 5 + 6$ in Clojure syntax.
-Evaluate it.
+Evaluate it in
+the REPL.
 </exercise>

 The arithmetic operations have some special properties.
 Everyone of